baziotis/metap/README.md

 and that's when the meta-program starts using `metap`-specific features.

-This example is taken straight from actual code I've written for markdown-to-html compiler I wrote (which is used to generate the HTML for the article you're reading).
+This example is taken straight from actual code I've written for markdown-to-html compiler I use to write articles.
 I want to parse a line and I want to see if it's a heading, which means it starts with `#`.
-But, I also care about whether it's a level-1 heading (i.e., `&lt;h1&gt;`) or level-2 (i.e., `&lt;h2&gt;`), to generate the appropriate code.
+But, I also care about whether it's a level-1 heading (i.e., `<h1>`) or level-2 (i.e., `<h2>`), to generate the appropriate code.
 With `metap` I can simply write the following:

 ```python
 # mdhtml_mp.py